 Through the AK Steel Foundation, the corporation supports the United Way in every community in which the company operates.
 Over the years, the AK Steel Foundation has donated millions of dollars to the United Way – helping the organization support childhood education programs, improve the health and independence of people in the community and help families in need achieve financial stability.

 In recognition of women who have overcome obstacles to make a difference in the lives of others, the AK Steel Foundation underwrites the Steel Magnolia Awards.
 The awards honor women who have faced personal adversity and shown exceptional strength, courage, compassion and leadership in the communities in which AK Steel operates.
-Twenty-eight Steel Magnolia Awards have been presented to inspirational women since the program's inaugural year in 2009.
+Thirty-two Steel Magnolia Awards have been presented to inspirational women since the program's inaugural year in 2009.